 You can earn World of Hyatt points directly with The World of Hyatt Credit Card and World of Hyatt Business Credit Card to give your World of Hyatt account a boost.

 Annual Free Night Certificate

-One of the best perks of this card is the annual free night certificate that can be used at Category 1 through 4 hotel properties.
+One of the best perks of the World of Hyatt card is the annual free night certificate that can be used at Category 1 through 4 hotel properties.
 If you’re smart about how you use this certificate, the value you’ll get will make this card a keeper.

 Chase Ultimate Rewards

 Our regular readers know by now that we’re huge fans of collecting flexible points, like Chase Ultimate Rewards.
 And so, for continued earning of World of Hyatt points, your best bet is to earn Ultimate Rewards points that can be transferred to Hyatt.